Agrim1234/qstp/README.md

 # I have chosen these configurations for my model as these were giving maximum accuracy and minimum loss in minimum no of iterations

-# To test the code, download the dataset from https://www.kaggle.com/zalando-research/fashionmnist#fashion-mnist_test.csv
+# To test the code, download the csv file from https://www.kaggle.com/zalando-research/fashionmnist#fashion-mnist_test.csv
 and store it in a folder called fdata